Bus torched in more Northern Ireland violence as British and Irish leaders call for calm - Local News 8

 Bus torched in more Northern Ireland violence as British and Irish leaders call for calm

-Parts of Northern Ireland saw their sixth consecutive night of violence Wednesday as unionists and nationalists clashed with police and each other.
+The White House joined Northern Irish, British and Irish leaders on Thursday, expressing concern as parts of Northern Ireland experienced a week of violence as unionists and nationalists clashed with police and each other.

 Unrest first broke out last week amid rising tensions relating to Brexit and unionist anger over a decision by police not to prosecute leaders of the Irish nationalist party Sinn Fein for allegedly breaking coronavirus restrictions during the funeral of a former leading IRA figure.

-Note: This story has been corrected to reflect that the clashes on Springfield Road took place Thursday night, not Friday.